JulienPalard/peps/pep-0xxx.rst

 There are a least 3 groups of people who are translating the Python documentation in their mother language (french [16]_ [17]_ [18]_, japanese [19]_ [20]_, spanish [21]_), even though their translation are not visible on d.p.o.
+Other less visible and less organized groups are also translating in their mother language, we heard of Russian, Chinese, Korean, maybe some others we didn't found yet.
 This PEP proposes to move translations on docs.python.org so they can easily be found by newcomers and potential translators.

 Japanese team currently (March 2017) translated ~80% of the documentation, french team ~20%.
 French translation went from 6% to